-As well as your program time and units, there are other considerations you might want to think about in while you are in the program:
+As well as your program time and units, other considerations while you are in the program include the following:

-- The type of work you do (your scope of practice).
-The best preparation for achieving fellowship is to work in comprehensive practice with exposure to a wide variety of patients and conditions.
-Narrow scope of practice reduces your ability to learn the breadth of practice which will be tested in the fellowship exams.
-In addition, many of the activities in the learning units are based on work in comprehensive general practice; limited scope of practice may make it difficult to complete some of them. - The time commitment and hours worked.
-You can work part or full time, but the learning program is fulltime.
-Too little clinical work reduces your chance to apply what you learn and to prepare for the exams but too many work hours will affect your ability to study. - Spreading the workload.
-Try to keep up to date with the program requirements which means completing five learning units per term as well as the assessments.
-If you want to do extra learning units, that is fine, but you need to complete the minimum. - Your previous experience with training programs for example AGPT or overseas training.
-The PEP is different to some other programs as it is largely self-directed and online and you may not be familiar with this.
+- The type of work you do (your scope of practice) - the best preparation for achieving Fellowship is to work in comprehensive practice with exposure to a wide variety of patients and conditions.
+Narrow scope of practice reduces your ability to learn the breadth of practice that will be tested in the Fellowship exams.
+In addition, many of the activities in the learning units are based on work in comprehensive general practice; limited scope of practice may make it difficult to complete some of them. - The time commitment and hours worked - you can work part time or full time, but the learning program is full time.
+Too little clinical work reduces your chance to apply what you learn and to prepare for the exams, but too many work hours will affect your ability to study. - Spreading the workload - try to keep up to date with the program requirements, which means completing five learning units per term as well as the assessments.
+It is fine to do extra learning units, but you need to complete the minimum. - Your previous experience with training programs, eg Australian General Practice Training (AGPT) or overseas training - the Practice Experience Program (PEP) is different to some other programs in being largely self-directed and online, which may be unfamiliar for you.
 Some tips about online learning and reflective practice can be found in the online module.
-The assessments may also follow a format that is new to you. - Your expectations of the program.
-Gaining a fellowship is about being a competent GP able to practise anywhere in Australia.
+The assessments may also follow a format that is new to you. - Your expectations of the program - gaining a Fellowship is about being a competent general practitioner (GP) able to practise anywhere in Australia.
 What you get out of a program depends on what you put in.
-There are some exam resources in the program, and it might provide some feedback about how you are tracking in terms of the standard expected in the exam, but it is not an exclusively exam preparation program.
-In addition, completing a program does not mean that you will automatically pass the exams - it will still depend on you having the required skills and knowledge to pass the exams. - The types of support available.
-This will be largely through contact with medical educators and mentors in your RTO or RVTS.
+There are some exam resources in the program, and it might provide some feedback about how you are tracking in terms of the standard expected in the exam, but it is not exclusively an exam preparation program.
+In addition, completing a program does not mean that you will automatically pass the exams - it will still depend on you having the required skills and knowledge to pass the exams. - The types of support available - this will be largely through contact with medical educators and mentors in your TO.
 Some will be direct and some online; there may also be the opportunity to be part of a peer support group.
 Whether you engage in online groups that are optional is up to you and depends on personal preferences - some people find these helpful while others do not.
-Extra support in the form of remediation may be recommended by your RTO or RVTS but this is optional and includes an extra cost.
-Lastly, you may be able to access other support yourself such as through a peer or colleague. - The consequences of not completing the program.
-Completing the program involves reaching a certain standard.
+Extra support in the form of assistance may be recommended by your TO but this is optional and includes an extra cost.
+Lastly, you may be able to access other support such as through a peer or colleague.

+• The consequences of not completing the program

+- completing the program involves reaching a certain standard.
 Not doing this can impact your ability to access a provider number after the program.
 Being able to continue to work in practice helps in passing the exam.
 Not working in practice can also affect your exam eligibility in terms of your general practice time.
-In addition, if you do not complete the program but wish to re-enrol in the future, you will no longer be eligible for a government co-funded placement so will need to pay the full cost of your program.
+In addition, if you do not complete the program but wish to re-enrol in the future, you will no longer be eligible for a government co-funded placement and will need to pay the full cost of your program.

-Tips:
+Tips